jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Syllabus.md

 # Time and Place

-**Come to class:** The lectures will be very interactive with individualized help only available in the classroom, so in-person attendance is encouraged. <ins>Class starts on August 25th and ends on September 21st.
+**Come to class:** The lectures will be very interactive with individualized help only available in the classroom, so in-person attendance is encouraged. <ins>Class starts on November #th and ends on December #st.

 **Lectures:** Tuesdays and Thursdays, 10:00 - 11:50 am in AZ building, room E210